 Other research interests include US foreign policy; the changing global power configuration and world order; Dutch and European (economic) security; and Southeast Asian regionalism.

-From 2017-2020, Friso was a lecturer in Political Science at the Vrije Universiteit in Amsterdam, where he taught qualitative research courses involving Dutch politics, representative democracy, and populism.
-In addition to lecturing on the regional diplomacy of the South China Sea disputes, he supervised Bachelor and Master’s theses on China and East Asia.
+From 2017-2020, Friso was a Lecturer in Political Science at the Vrije Universiteit in Amsterdam, where he taught qualitative research courses, diplomacy in East Asia, and supervised Bachelor’s and Master’s theses.

-Prior to commencing his Ph.D. program at Leiden University, Friso spent two years in Beijing studying Chinese politics and foreign policy at Peking University’s School of International Studies as a Sino-Dutch Bilateral Exchange Scholarship student and Prince Bernhard Culture Fund fellow, earning a Master’s degree in International Relations.
+Prior to that, Friso spent two years in Beijing studying Chinese politics and foreign policy at Peking University’s School of International Studies as a Sino-Dutch Bilateral Exchange Scholar and Prince Bernhard Culture Fund Fellow, earning a Master’s Degree in International Relations.